MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

     Select **Next**.

-11. In **Assignments**, select the user or device groups that will receive your profile.
+11. In **Assignments**, select the user or device groups that receive your profile.
+For devices with user affinity, assign to users or user groups.
+For devices with multiple users that are enrolled without user affinity, assign to devices or device groups.

     For more information on assigning profiles, go to [Assign user and device profiles](device-profile-assign.md).